 History of MCMS

-Madison Community Montessori School opened its new location in the fall of 2012.
-We now call this beautiful, nearly 22,000 square foot, state-of-the-art Montessori facility our home.
-Approximately 185 students from 15 months to 14 years of age eagerly arrive each day to quench their thirst for knowledge.
-2012 marked our 40th year of providing Madison area children a rich Montessori experience and exceptional education.
+Madison Community Montessori School opened its current location in the fall of 2012.
+We now call this beautiful, nearly 22,000 square foot, state-of-the-art Montessori facility our forever home.
+Nearly 200 students from 15 months to 14 years of age eagerly arrive each day to quench their thirst for knowledge.
+2017 marks our 45th year of providing Madison area children a rich Montessori experience and exceptional education.

 The story behind the beautiful building:

 Soon after the DOT announced plans for the Beltline-Verona Road interchange’s improvements, MCMS learned definitively that the school’s building would be demolished forcing us to vacate by July, 2012.
-The Board tackled the relocation by obtaining and evaluating proposals from a number of local area developers.
+The Board, along with Vicki McCarthy (our Head of School), tackled the relocation by obtaining and evaluating proposals from a number of local area developers.
 The list was eventually narrowed down to two and one was ultimately named as our next home.

 And so it began!